annielibs/CISC3141FinalProject/README.md

 Project manager: Ann Liberman <br>
 Overseeing back end: Gilman <br>
 Overseeing front end: Elian <br>
-Assisting with front end: Sean <br>
 Assistting with back end: Andrew <br>

 **To Do:** <br>
-[] Ann to reach out to everyone to set up some time to work on the project remotely. <br> [] Ann to reach out to Sean for his availabilities & github name <br> [] Gilman will draw a diagram <br>
+[] Ann to reach out to everyone to set up some time to work on the project remotely. <br> [] Gilman will draw a diagram <br>
 [] Elian will look at some other diary apps for ideas, put together a preliminary outline—potentially using Figma <br>